 If you have put your trust in Jesus for the forgiveness of your sins and the eternal life that He gives, baptism is the biblical way to publicly identify yourself as his follower.

-The Lord's Supper is celebrated at LFSBC as part of our morning worship on the first Sunday of every other month.
+The Lord's Supper is celebrated at LFSBC as part of our morning worship on the last Sunday of each month.
 We encourage all followers of Jesus who confess him as Lord and Savior and have received believer’s baptism to share this act of worship with us, even if they do not yet belong to our local body.

 We do ask that parents take care to explain to children the meaning of this act and allow a child to participate only after he or she has professed faith in Christ.